A hangover cure? Or a brunch beverage with a spicy kick? The Bloody Mary is both.

 Nutrition

-Nope.
 A Caesar is a variation on the Bloody Mary invented in Calgary, Canada.
-It uses Clamato juice (a blend of tomato and clam juices) instead of tomato juice.
-Because of the clam juice (it’s better than it sounds), the Caesar is lighter and thinner than the Bloody Mary.
+It uses Clamato juice (a blend of tomato and clam juices) instead of tomato.
+If you’re unsure of clam juice, try it out and let me know how it is.

 Leave a Comment